camb416/100-days-of-swiftui/1_introduction/README.md

 ### Takeaways:
 - `nil`s are their own thing, they won't pop up if you're strongly typed, unlike in JS.
 - the syntax of all these `guard`s and `??` and `?` will take a little practice to weild with intention.

+## Day 15

+### My Self Eval:

+#### High Confidence
+Nothing much new with these
+- Basic Types
+- Control Flow
+- Structs and OOP

+#### Medium Confidence

+Have to think, but no problem reading
+- Arrays/Sets/Dictionaries
+- Optionals and Unwrapping

+#### Low Confidence

+Some of the short forms are tripping me up or have new rules that I've not committed to memory.

+- Closures
+- Protocols
+- Try/Catches